A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

 The results in~\cite{SaSc11} left many questions open, such as making the algorithm deterministic, removing the smoothness-compactness assumptions or generalizing the approach from hypersurfaces to systems of equations.
-In~\cite{BRSS}, with Basu and Roy, we answered these questions, while still following a baby-steps / giant-steps strategy: we showed how to obtain a deterministic algorithm for computing a roadmap of a general real algebraic set within a cost of $D^{O(n^{1.5})}$ operations in $\QQ$.
+In~\cite{BRSS}, we answered these questions, while still following a baby-steps / giant-steps strategy: we showed how to obtain a deterministic algorithm for computing a roadmap of a general real algebraic set within a cost of $D^{O(n^{1.5})}$ operations in $\QQ$.

 The next step is obviously to use a divide-and-conquer strategy, that would divide the current dimension by two at every recursive step, leading to a recursion tree of depth $O(\log(n))$.
-In~\cite{BaRo13}, Basu and Roy recently obtained such a landmark result: given $f$ in $\QQ[X_1,\dots,X_n]$, their algorithm computes a roadmap for $V(f)\cap \R^n$ in time polynomial in $n^{n\log^3(n)} D^{n \log^2(n)}$; the extra logarithmic factors appearing in the exponents reflect the cost of computing with $O(\log(n))$ infinitesimals.
-Since that algorithm makes no smoothness assumption on $V(f)$, it can as well handle the case of a system of equations $f_1,\dots,f_s$ by taking $f=\sum_i f_i^2$.
+In \cite{BaRo13}, Basu and Roy recently obtained such an important result: given $f$ in $\QQ[X_1,\dots,X_n]$, their algorithm computes a roadmap for $V(f)\cap \R^n$ in time polynomial in $n^{n\log^3(n)} D^{n \log^2(n)}$ while the output has size polynomial in $n^{n\log^2(n)} D^{n \log(n)}$.
+Note that this algorithm is not polynomial in its output size; the extra logarithmic factors appearing in the exponents reflect the cost of computing with $O(\log(n))$ infinitesimals.
+Since that algorithm makes no smoothness assumption on $V(f)$, it can as well handle the case of a system of equations $f_1=\cdots=f_s=0$ by taking $f=\sum_i f_i^2$.
+Note also that this algorithm is deterministic.

 In this paper, we present as well a divide-and-conquer roadmap algorithm.
-Compared to Basu and Roy's recent work, our algorithm is probabilistic and handles less general situations (we still rely on smoothness and compactness), but it features a better running time for such inputs.
+Compared to Basu and Roy's recent work, our algorithm is probabilistic and handles less general situations (we still rely on smoothness and compactness).
+However, it features a better running time for such inputs: both output degree and running time are polynomial in $(nD)^{n\log(d)}$ (where $d$ is the dimension of the algebraic set we consider), the running time of our algorithm is subquadratic in the size of the output, and the complexity constants that lie in the exponent are made explicit.

-\section{Roadmaps: definition and data representation}
+\subsection{Roadmaps: definition and data representation}

+\paragraph*{Definition} Our definition of a roadmap in the algebraic case is as follows.
+Let $V \subset \C^n$ be an algebraic set (the set of common solutions in $\C^n$ to some polynomial equations).
+An algebraic set ${R} \subset \C^n$ is a {\em roadmap of $V$} if the following holds: \begin{itemize} \item ${R}$ is either an algebraic curve, or empty;